 Challenges with using them and how to overcome them

-Here are a few common mistakes that people make when using OKRs and metrics to measure their product performance.
+Here are a few common mistakes that people make, or challenges they face when using OKRs and metrics to measure their product performance.

 Focusing on vanity metrics